-I love to read or watch a movie before an upcoming trip to educate myself, feel inspired, and get excited!
+I love to read or watch travel movies on Netflix before an upcoming trip to educate myself, feel inspired, and get excited!
 Below is a list of movies to watch before a semester abroad in Europe or Australia.
 Pop some popcorn, cuddle up, and be prepared for a serious case of wanderlust!

 Leap Year: Anna (Amy Adams) follows her boyfriend to Dublin to pop the question on February 29.
 The Catholic Leap Year tradition leads her to the other side of Ireland and to a handsome Irishman named Declan.